Semi-stable representations as limits of crystalline representations: Introduction

-This is of some importance because the reductions of these two classes of representations are nowadays largely studied by completely different methods: the crystalline case uses the compatibility of reduction between the $p$-adic and mod $p$ Local Langlands correspondences, or computes the reduction of the corresponding Wach module, whereas the reductions in the semi-stable case are determined by studying the reductions of the corresponding strongly divisible modules.
+This approach to computing the reduction of semi-stable representations using crystalline representations is of some importance because the reductions of these two classes of representations are nowadays largely studied by completely different methods: the crystalline case uses the compatibility of reduction between the $p$-adic and mod $p$ Local Langlands correspondences, or computes the reduction of the corresponding Wach module, whereas the reductions in the semi-stable case are determined by studying the reductions of the corresponding strongly divisible modules.
 In our experience, the former methods, while quite intricate, are not as complicated as the latter method.
-However, in view of the remarks above, the techniques used in the crystalline case may be brought to bear on the study of the reductions of semi-stable representations.
+Thus, in view of the remarks above, the techniques used in the crystalline case may be brought to bear on the study of the reductions of semi-stable representations.
+We note, however, that the former method is only available for two-dimensional representations of $\mathrm{Gal}(\brqp/\qp)$, whereas the latter method is available in principle for representations of $\mathrm{Gal}(\brqp/\qp)$ of any dimension (though in practical terms only for those of small Hodge-Tate weights).

+Let us illustrate this with some examples.
+The reductions of semi-stable representations have been computed completely for even weights in the range $[2, p - 1]$ by Breuil and M\'ezard \cite{BM}, and for odd weights in the same range by Guerberoff and Park \cite{GP} at least on inertia.
+In \cite{Gha}, the second author made the following conjecture called the zig-zag conjecture\footnote{This version is mildly different from \cite[Conjecture 1.1]{Gha} in that there we require $k$ to be sufficiently far away from some weights which are strictly larger than $p+1$, whereas here $k$ is required to be sufficiently close to the weights $3 \leq k_0 \leq p+1$.} describing the reductions of crystalline representations of exceptional weights and half-integral slopes in terms of an alternating sequence of reducible and irreducible mod $p$ representations.